 Because of the change to using NZ ETS data for cement and lime, and the use of slightly different calculation methods for these emissions, the reported activity data for lime production is not fully consistent through the time series.
-For 2014 and 2015, it is the actual reported amount of burnt lime made.
-For earlier years, it is either back-estimated from emissions data provided by the companies or only reflects the default emission factor used before 2010.
+For the years up to 2013, a default emission factor was used, based on the amount of burnt lime produced.
+For 2014-16, NZ ETS returns are the data source.
+The companies carry out analysis and report the amount of pure CaO made to the NZ ETS regulator, and consequently the implied emission factor reflects small year-to-year changes in composition.

 For this submission, data for all $CO_2$ emissions in the Mineral industry source category underwent Tier 1 quality checks in the preparation of this inventory.
-The key categories are $CO_2$ emissions from Cement production (level) and $CO_2$ emissions from Lime production (trend).
+The only key category is $CO_2$ emissions from Cement production.